Community-Based Learning Course Designation Request Form

 Community-based learning (CBL) (also commonly known as "service-learning") at American University is an academic, course-based pedagogy that extends and deepens classroom-based learning through meaningful involvement with a community agency, nonprofit organization, or school.
 Through a planned collaboration between the professor/class and community partners, all stakeholders benefit from the CBL experience, both by meeting course objectives and addressing community-identified goals and needs.

 During the course of the semester, students critically process and reflect on their experiences to heighten their engagement with central academic themes, bridge theory and practice, and contribute to clarification of their own personal values, career goals, and sense of social responsibility.
 Student-produced CBL service, projects, or research contribute positively to the community or organization.

-4. Faculty will prepare students for community entry and responsible participation and communication with community partner staff.
+4. Faculty will prepare students for community entry.